Nightcoagulation/Nightcoagulation/README.md

-- 👋 Hi, liuzw@tib.cas.cn, a student from Tianjin Institute of Industrial Biotechnology, Chinese Academy of Sciences.
+- 👋 Hi, I'm liuzw@tib.cas.cn, a student from Tianjin Institute of Industrial Biotechnology, Chinese Academy of Sciences.
 - 👀 I’m interested in Computational Chemistry，Computational Biology and Machine Learning。
 - 🌱 I’m currently learning these，and looking for a job.
 - 📫 How to reach me ?
-Please send mail for me ( liuzw@tib.cas.cn )^^
+Please send mail to me ( liuzw@tib.cas.cn )^^
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...